matdknu/matdknu/README.md

 ![](https://komarev.com/ghpvc/?username=matdknu&style=flat-square&theme=tokyonight)

 Hello everybody 👋
-My name is Matias Deneken, I am a sociologist, Master in Sociology and Master in Data Science.
+My name is Matias Deneken.
 My areas of interest are violence justification, text as data and politics in Latin America.

 I am a user of the R programming language and Python 🐍.